Responding to Requests for Employee Reference Checks

-In an earlier article, I discussed the different approaches available for reference checks for former employees.
-My recommended approach to a verbal employment reference differed based on the employee’s performance while he or she worked for your organization.
-My response to a request for a written recommendation, especially the forms that request numeric responses that rate employees, remains the same.
-Send the form to HR.
+In an earlier article, the different approaches available for reference checks for former employees were discussed.
+The recommended approach to a verbal employment reference differed based on the employee’s performance while he or she worked for your organization.
+The recommended response to a request for a written recommendation, especially the forms that request numeric responses that rate employees, remains the same.
+Send the form to your HR staff person.

 Informal Verbal Reference Checks

 These sample employment reference and verification of employment policies are suitable for the majority of reference checks, especially those checks requested in written format.
-In the earlier article, I discussed an unwritten, more informal reference discussion, that the immediate supervisor might hold with the potential employer.
+In the earlier article, an unwritten, more informal reference discussion, that the immediate supervisor might hold with the potential employer, was described.